-The Federal Trade Commission reports that there were more than 393,000 cases of credit card fraud reported in 2020, up 45% from the about 291,000 cases registered for 2019.
+The Federal Trade Commission reports that there were more than 393,000 cases of credit card fraud reported in 2020, up 45 percent from the about 291,000 cases registered for 2019.
 And these numbers have been growing steadily in the last few years.
 The FTC hasn’t released its data for 2021 to date.

-Credit card fraud is one of the most common forms of identity theft and it involves the criminal use of of someone else’s personal credentials in order to use the credit card to purchase goods and services in an unauthorized manner.
+Credit card fraud is one of the most common forms of identity theft and it involves the criminal use of someone else’s personal credentials in order to use the credit card to purchase goods and services in an unauthorized manner.

 Reporting credit card fraud

 You should send this dispute letter within 60 days of when you first got the card statement with the fraudulent charges.
 It would be best to send this by certified mail with a return receipt so you have proof of delivery.
 You might be authorized to send your dispute letter electronically, but only if your issuer requests that you do so.

-Report fraud in a timely manner
+Always report fraud in a timely manner

 Most credit card companies today offer zero-liability fraud protection if you report the charges within 30 days.
 By law, your liability is limited to $50 for card-present fraud.
 Meaning, the most you could be liable for is $50, thanks to the Fair Credit Billing Act.